FAP 2026: Development

 During 1965 the Department for Traffic of Federal Secretariat of People's Defense has formed work group with task to analyzes the unarmored vehicles of Yugoslav People's Army.
-The result of work group was the Study of non-combat vehicles and trailers in use with Yugoslav People's Army.
-The inferences of study were adopted by Main Military Technical Council in 1966.
+The result of the work group was the study of non-combat vehicles and trailers in use with Yugoslav People's Army.
+The inferences of study were adopted by the Main Military Technical Council in 1966.
 The study has concluded that there are 129 different vehicle marks in 320 types in service.
 A decision was made to reduce number of different vehicle marks in service by development of five vehicle classes: 0,75 tons 4x4 off-road vehicle, 1,5 tons 4x4 off-road truck, 3 tons 6x6 off-road truck, 6 tons 6x6 off-road truck and 9 tons 8x8 heavy off-road truck.